Manuel Metzger

-Manuel "Manny" Metzger (born 9 February 1986) is a German racing driver currently racing for Team Bilstein by Black Falcon in the SP8T class of the Nürburgring Langstrecken-Serie alongside the YouTube trio Jimmy Broadbent,Steve Alvarez Brown and Misha Charoundin.
+Manuel "Manny" Metzger (born 9 February 1986) is a German racing driver currently racing for Black Falcon Team Fanatec in the AT2 class of the Nürburgring Langstrecken-Serie alongside the YouTube trio Jimmy Broadbent, Steve Alvarez Brown and Misha Charoudin.

 A Nürburgring Nordschleife specialist, he won the 2016 24 Hours of Nürburgring overall for Mercedes-AMG Team Black Falcon.
 He is also the 2011 VLN Series champion.

 Career

 Metzger began indoor karting at the age of ten, but had to wait until 2008 to make his car racing debut, doing so for Steibel Motorsport in Renault Clio Cup Belgium, in which he raced in for two years.
 Metzger then went back to indoor karting for 2010, winning the 24 Hours of Cologne for R&S Mobile Köln, before returning to car racing the following year, winning the 24 Hours of Nürburgring in the V5 class and the VLN Series overall title for Black Falcon.

 Remaining with Black Falcon for 2012, Metzger finished second in the SP3 class in the Dubai 24 Hour, and also made his Blancpain Endurance Series debut at Le Castellet.
 Racing at Le Castellet and the 24 Hours of Spa in the Pro-Am class, Metzger scored a best result of 10th overall on debut and fifth in class, helping him to end the year 30th in the Pro-Am standings.

 Following a V6 class podium in the 2014 24 Hours of Nürburgring, Metzger returned to Black Falcon to race in the following year's Dubai 24 Hour as part of the team's four-car line-up.
 Racing in the 997 class, Metzger finished third in class at his second appearance at the event.
 For the rest of the year, Metzger returned to Black Falcon to race in the VLN Series, in which he took four class wins in SP7, with one of those being an overall win at the NLS10, and also won the NLS9 overall while racing in the SP9 class.
 Also that year, Metzger raced in the 24 Hours of Nürburgring for the same team, winning in the SP7 class at his fourth appearance in the race.

 Staying with Black Falcon for 2016, Metzger opened up the year by finishing third in the 991 class at the Dubai 24 Hour, before taking the overall win at the 24 Hours of Nürburgring alongside Maro Engel, Adam Christodoulou and Bernd Schneider.
 The following year, Metzger remained with Black Falcon as he once again raced in the Dubai 24 Hour and Nürburgring-based events with them, whilst also making a brief return in the Blancpain GT Series Endurance Cup.